eastmaels/steemblog.github.io/_posts/account/justyy/2018-12-15_witness-update-node-upgraded-to-0-20-8.md

 - - -

-This page is synchronized from the post: [Witness Update: Node Upgraded to 0.20.8!](https://steemit.com/@justyy/witness-update-node-upgraded-to-0-20-8)
+This page is synchronized from the post: ['Witness Update: Node Upgraded to 0.20.8!'](https://steemit.com/@justyy/witness-update-node-upgraded-to-0-20-8)